idaholab/moose/framework/doc/content/syntax/Materials/index.md

 ## Property Names id=property-names

-When creating a Material object and declaring the properties that shall be computed it is often desirable to allow for the property name to be changed via the input file.
-This may be accomplished by by adding an input parameter for assigning the name.
+When creating a Material object and declaring the properties that shall be computed, it is often desirable to allow for the property name to be changed via the input file.
+This may be accomplished by adding an input parameter for assigning the name.
 For example, considering the example above the following code snippet adds an input parameter, "diffusivity_name", that allows the input file to set the name of the diffusivity property, but by default the name remains "diffusivity".